 - whether you have behaviors that will distract others.

 The more limitations your mental condition causes, the more likely you are to get approved.
+To learn specifically what types of limitations qualify you for disability, read Nolo's article about getting disabiilty when you can't do a simple, unskilled job.

 Medical Records for a Mental Disability